kickstartDS/storyblok-starter/README.md

 **TODO** link theming page https://about.design-system.agency/theming/

-### Creating branded previews
+### Creating or update branded previews

 Use this to adjust the included component and preset previews, shown when working with content inside your Storyblok Space.
 By default, these will feature the demo design included with this starter.
-After you've applied your own branding to this starter **TODO** link this to section about design application, you'll probably want to update said previews, too!
+After you've applied your own branding to this starter **TODO** link this to section about design application, you'll probably want to update said previews!

+If you've changed, or added, components, you'll want to rerun this to update, too.

 **TODO** link https://design-system.agency/